 Sometimes search engine optimization gets tricky.
 Which is why I guess people hire a company like SEO Inc. Recently, SEO Inc. was asked: are outbound links followed on pages using rel=”canonical”?
 The main distinction here is that we are trying to address whether outbound links are followed on both pages or just the specified page.
 We also will touch on what determines whether a link is followed or not.

 Matt Cutts, head of the WebSpam team at Google, briefly addresses these questions in a video below.
 But before you jump down and press play.
-Please allow us to fully flush out the topic.
+Please allow us to flush out the topic thoroughly.